Skip to main content

 • Be patient with yourself: Mastering new technologies has a learning curve, and it’s not always smooth sailing.
 You’re bound to hit roadblocks and get frustrated along the way.
 However, aim to keep a positive mindset—and have faith in yourself!
 Everyone has to start somewhere.
 You can do this.

 • Teach yourself: Overcoming a fear of technology often starts with simple curiosity.
 If you have a new tablet, smartphone, or computer, don't shy away from exploring it and seeing where it takes you.
-You can also take free, self-paced courses onilne to get you started.
+You can also take check out these other free, self-paced courses onilne to get you started.
 Today's devices tend to be much more intuitive and user-friendly than they were years ago.
 So don’t underestimate yourself!
 You'll likely be able to figure out a lot on your own just by “playing around.”

 • Ask someone for help: If you have a tech-loving spouse or grandchild, or a neighbor who always has the latest high-tech gadgets, don't be afraid to ask them questions or request their assistance when you get stuck.
 Learning the basics from someone you know can make the experience less intimidating.